ctg-tme/hid-input-handler-class-macro/README.md

  NOTE: This is NOT a full Macro Solution, it's a piece of code to help developers build a solution

  ## Features
- - Auto-Configures coded for HID Device Use
+ - Auto-Configures codec for HID Device Use
  - Handles multi-output HID sequences
  - Enables simple setup for HID devices for use within your script
  - Use Discovery Mode to easily discover HID sequences, and add them to your project